Why Accreditation Matters

-- Accreditation offers a quality assurance of service provision
+- Offers a quality assurance of service provision

 Benefits of being accredited:

-- Our accreditation process provides comprehensive feedback for the benefit of CPD
+- Our accreditation process provides comprehensive CPD feedback

-- It demonstrates confidence, capability, competence and experience to deliver the contracted service
+- Demonstrates confidence, capability and experience to deliver contracted services

 “I believe my experience is an all too common one when starting out as a trainee Coach.
 I decided to hire a personal life coach, so scouted the local internet for qualiﬁed coaches – one with letters after their name.